flyingrhinonz/nccm/README.md

 window outside nccm and the new window size will apply when nccm menu reappears after you exit from your ssh session.

 `nccm_config_preconnect_script`:
 Path to an executable that nccm will run prior to making a connection.
 Useful if you want to do anything immediately before making a connection.
+It passes the connection string (eg:  `user@host`) as `$1` arg to the script.
 Supported values: false (default) or any valid path to an executable script/program.

+Example using this to copy:  `kenmode.sh`  to the managed box - set this value similar to:
+`nccm_config_preconnect_script: /usr/local/bin/nccm_copy_kenmode.sh`
+and then create the target script similar to:

+#!/bin/bash

+scp /usr/local/lib/kenmode.sh $1:/tmp/
+ssh $1 chmod 664 /tmp/kenmode.sh
+#rsync --perms --chmod=u+rw,g+rw,o+r /usr/local/lib/kenmode.sh $1:/tmp/
+    # ^ Works better than the two-command scp/ssh above, but fails when
+    #       rsync not found on the target machine.
+    #   Therefore the first option is more reliable.

+Once connected to the target box you can activate kenmode by sourcing it:  `. /tmp/kenmode.sh`

 `nccm_config_postconnect_script`:
 Same as above but run after the connection exits.